Living in Bali as a Remote Worker

-In response to the growing trend of people opting for the remote worker and digital nomad lifestyle, the Indonesian Immigration Department has introduced a new “Remote Worker Visa (E33G), Temporary Resident Permit (KITAS)
+In response to the growing trend of people opting for the remote worker lifestyle, the Indonesian Immigration Department has introduced the “Remote Worker Visa (E33G), which is a Temporary Resident Permit (KITAS)

-The Remote Worker KITAS / Visa is one way to legalize your stay in Bali while you live in Bali and work for a company abroad.
+The Remote Worker KITAS / Visa is a great way to legalize your stay in Bali.
+You live in Bali (or anywhere else in Indonesia) while working for a company outside of Indonesia.

 • Employment Contract (with a company registered outside of Indonesia)